-The NC (with Mr Phua Bah Lee, Mr Teoh Eng Hong, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha each abstaining from deliberation on their continued appointment) and the Board have assessed the independence of each of these five Directors using a holistic approach and taking into account their respective contributions in terms of experience, expertise, professionalism, integrity, objectivity and independent judgement in their engagement with all relevant parties, rather than solely and arbitrarily on basis of length of service alone.
-Having performed a rigorous review of their independence, the NC (with Mr Phua Bah Lee, Mr Teoh Eng Hong, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha each abstaining from deliberation on their continued appointment) and the Board are of the view that these five Directors continue to be independent notwithstanding their length of service, because each of them has consistently demonstrated strong independence of judgment and integrity of character in discharging his or her respective responsibilities.
+In their annual assessment on the independence of Directors who have served the Board for more than 9 years from the date of their respective appointments as a director, the NC (with Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha each abstaining from deliberation on their continued appointment) and the Board have assessed the independence of each of these four Directors using a holistic approach and taking into account their respective contributions in terms of experience, expertise, professionalism, integrity, objectivity and independent judgement in their engagement with all relevant parties, rather than solely and arbitrarily on basis of length of service alone.
+Having performed a rigorous review of their independence, the NC (with Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon and Mdm Tan Hui Keng, Martha each abstaining from deliberation on their continued appointment) and the Board are of the view that these four Directors continue to be independent notwithstanding their length of service, because each of them has consistently demonstrated strong independence of judgment and integrity of character in discharging his or her respective responsibilities.
 All the Independent Directors are sitting in the respective Board Committees which require special skillset and experience and their contribution are still required at the Committees level.
 Their vast experience enable them to provide the Board and the various Board Committees on which they serve, with pertinent experience and competence to facilitate sound decision-making especially with the challenges brought about by the ongoing COVID-19 pandemic.
 Their length of service does not in any way interfere with their exercise of independent judgement nor hinder their ability to act in the best interests of the Company.
 Additionally, they have fulfilled the definition of Independent Directors of the SGX-ST Listing Rules and the Code.
 The Board trust that they are able to continue to discharge their duties independently with integrity and competency.